Contents

 Allow Teams Users to Install The Receptionist App

-Alternatively, your Teams administrator may choose "Allow specific apps and block all others".
-If so, then make sure to click "Allow apps" and search for "The Receptionist" to allow it and then click "Save".
+Alternatively, your Teams administrator may choose "Allow specific apps and block all others."
+If so, then make sure to click "Allow apps," search for "The Receptionist" to allow it, and then click "Save."

 Avoid App Setup Policies

 Please do not add The Receptionist app to any Teams app setup policy covering users who will be receiving notifications from The Receptionist in Microsoft Teams.
-Doing so will prevent our app from uninstalling itself, which is sometimes necessary in the process to set up receiving notifications from The Receptionist.
+Doing so will prevent our app from uninstalling itself, which is sometimes necessary to set up receiving notifications from The Receptionist.

 To ensure an app setup policy does not include The Receptionist, go to Teams apps > Setup policies.
-For each policy, make sure "The Receptionist" is not in the list of installed apps, and then click "Save".
+For each policy, ensure "The Receptionist" is not on the installed apps list, and then click "Save."

 Verify Email Addresses Match

-If these don't match, then either edit the contact on the Receptionist or the Microsoft user in the Azure Portal such that they do match.
+3. If these don't match, then either edit the contact on the Receptionist or the Microsoft user in the Azure Portal so that they do match.

-After making changes, remove and then re-add the Microsoft Teams integration to restart the synchronization process.
+4. After making changes, remove and re-add the Microsoft Teams integration to restart the synchronization process.

 Getting Started